ansys/pyansys/README.rst

 usage of Ansys products through Python.

-This project originally began as a single package, ``pyansys``, and has been expanded to five main packages:
+This project originally began as a single package, ``pyansys``, and has been expanded to several main packages:

 - `PyAEDT <https://aedtdocs.pyansys.com/>`__ : Pythonic interface to AEDT.
 - `PyDPF-Core <https://dpfdocs.pyansys.com/>`__ : Postprocessing using the Data Processing Framework (DPF).
 More complex and powerful postprocessing APIs.